Mainframe-Archive/switchboard/guide/examples.md

-The `Faye::Websocket::Client` takes an url to listen to, so you can use the default local `switchboard` url.
+The `Faye::Websocket::Client` takes an url to listen to, so you can use the default local Switchboard url.
 The client responds to the usual websocket methods, which currently output notifications/data to the console upon being called.
 When the client receives a message from the server, it'll parse it for later use.